kiminh/qlib/docs/component/estimator.rst

 The class `SomeDataHandler` should be in the module `custom_data_handler`, and Qlib could parse the `module_path` to load the class.

-If user want to load features and labels through config, user can inherit `qlib.contrib.estimator.handler.ConfigDataHandler`, Qlib also have provided some preprocess method in this subclass.
+If users want to load features and labels by config, they can inherit ``qlib.contrib.estimator.handler.ConfigDataHandler``, Qlib also has provided some preprocess method in this subclass.
-If user want to use qlib data, `QLibDataHandler` is recommended, user can inherit user's custom class through this one, which is also a subclass of `ConfigDataHandler`.
+If users want to use qlib data, `QLibDataHandler` is recommended, from which users can inherit custom class. `QLibDataHandler` is also a subclass of `ConfigDataHandler`.

-About training
+To Know more about ``Data Handler``, please refer to `Data Framework&Usage <data.html>`_.

+Trainer Field
 -----------------

-User can specify the trainer `trainer` through the config file, which is subclass of `qlib.contrib.estimator.trainer.BaseTrainer` and implement three important interfaces for training the model, restoring the model, and getting model predictions, for example:
+Users can specify the trainer ``Trainer`` by the config file, which is subclass of ``qlib.contrib.estimator.trainer.BaseTrainer`` and implement three important interfaces for training the model, restoring the model, and getting model predictions as follows.

 - `train`
     Implement this interface to train the model.